climate-tech-handbook/climate-tech-handbook/README.md

 Make sure you have Python and Pip installed.

-This project is built with [Material for MKDocs](https://squidfunk.github.io/mkdocs-material).
+This project is built with [Material for MKDocs](https://squidfunk.github.io/mkdocs-material) - an advanced theme for the [MKDocs](https://www.mkdocs.org/) static site generator.

 Run `pip install mkdocs-material`